Police investigate multi-county theft ring along I-75 corridor

 Springboro Police Chief Jeff Kruithoff said in the past 2 1/2 months, there have been about two dozen incidents involving thefts from cars as well as five cars stolen in the city.

 He said more than 30 people have been identified as suspects and a handful of them have already been arrested.
 None of the arrests have been in Warren County, Kruithoff said.
-He said the case remains an active investigation and Springboro is working with other agencies in Hamilton, Montgomery, and Butler counties.
-Boone County, Ky. sheriff's detectives are also involved in the investigation.
+He said the case remains an active investigation and Springboro is working with other agencies in Butler, Montgomery and Hamilton counties.
+Boone County, Kentucky, sheriff's detectives also are involved in the investigation.

 Contrary to some social media posts, Kruithoff said there have not any reports of an intruder entering a home, other than an open garage where the resident forgot to close the garage door.